Supplement companies are meant to be better than pharmaceutical companies. More ethical, more honest, more altruistic.

 Now, this is where many marketers are getting very creative.
 You’ll hear a wide range of science-sounding ideas about what happens to the magnesium molecule in the intestine.

-These claims are not backed with research from peer-reviewed journals.
-They’re not proven science.
-When Dr. Powers scoured the science for the source of their claims, no studies were found.
+When Dr. Powers scoured the peer-reviewed science for the source of these claims, no studies were found.
+None.

-We can all speculate about what makes one form of magnesium more effective at passing through the intestine into the bloodstream.
-We can claim that amino acids help, or that tiny unicorns are needed to chauffeur the magnesium into the bloodstream.
+We can all speculate about what makes one form of magnesium more absorbable.
+We can claim that amino acids help, or that tiny unicorns chauffeur the magnesium into the bloodstream.

-Researchers believe that ‘solubility’ is what matters for absorption.
+Scientists believe that ‘solubility’ is what matters.
 Magnesium supplements that dissolve well are more effectively taken up in the intestine.

 Yes, we’ve backed that up with data.

-Here’s what the research does say about citrate vs. glycinate:
+Here’s what the credible research does say about citrate vs. glycinate:

-- A detailed review ranked citrate and glycinate in the same category, as equally absorbable forms of magnesium.
+- A detailed review ranked magnesium citrate and magnesium glycinate in the same category, as equally absorbable forms of magnesium.

-- One well-designed study showed that compared to a magnesium chelate (remember, magnesium glycinate is in that chelate category), only magnesium citrate supplementation increased blood plasma and salivary levels of magnesium.
+- One well-designed study showed that compared to a magnesium chelate (magnesium glycinate is a type of chelate), only magnesium citrate supplementation increased blood plasma and salivary levels of magnesium.

-The available clinical research indicates that magnesium citrate is on par with or more absorbable than magnesium glycinate or bisglycinate.
+The only peer-reviewed, published research we have suggests this: magnesium citrate is on par with or more absorbable than magnesium glycinate.

 Don’t Keep Calm About Fake Science

-Here’s a funny story.
-A natural health practitioner we know once wrote into CanPrev to ask them for the source of their claims that glycinate is more absorbable than citrate.
-From their claims, you would think they were swimming in robust science.
+A natural health practitioner we know once wrote to one of the most vocal of the Canadian magnesium glycinate brands asking for the source of their claims.
+From their marketing, you would think they were swimming in robust science.

-Cecilia Ho, ND from CanPrev wrote back saying, “There currently is no research that directly compares magnesium bisglycinate and magnesium citrate per se.”
+The company’s ND on staff wrote back saying, “There currently is no research that directly compares magnesium bisglycinate and magnesium citrate per se.”

 Coudray et al. (2005).
 Magnesium Res 18(4): 215-23